gianged/gianged-attendance/README.md

 - **app.attendance_logs** - Attendance records with deduplication
 - **Views** - Pre-built queries for reporting

-Schema changes must be made in `database.sql` first, then entities regenerated using `sea-orm-cli`.
+Schema changes must be made in `database/script.sql` first, then entities regenerated using `sea-orm-cli`.

 ## Development